-I have worked at COMPASS for two and a half years now, and it’s been incredibly rewarding!
-It was amazing to see our phase IIb study of COMP360 psilocybin therapy for treatment-resistant depression through to completion, despite all the challenges of running a study during a pandemic.
-We’ve learnt so much along the way, and this is contributing to the careful planning of our phase III programme.
+I have worked at Compass for two and a half years now, and it’s been incredibly rewarding!
+It was amazing to see our phase 2b study of COMP360 psilocybin therapy for treatment-resistant depression through to completion, despite all the challenges of running a study during a pandemic.
+We’ve learnt so much along the way, and this is contributing to the careful planning of our phase 3 programme.
 One of our biggest priorities now is expanding our processes to meet the needs of a multi-centre programme on a much larger scale.

 What would you say to someone interested in a career in clinical trials?